vprnet/upload-to-s3/README.md

 4. Make `build/` directory, place content needing to be uploaded within

-5. Run script, everything within build will have metadata set and get gzipped before it gets uploaded
+5. Run script, everything within `build/` will have metadata set and get gzipped before it gets uploaded

         $ python upload_s3.py